kristinakisterherrick/resume/kristina_herrick_resume_2022.md

 ----
 Experience
 ----------
-Qualcomm
+:Qualcomm
-Full-time · 17 yrs
+:Full-time - 17 yrs

-Staff Software Engineer
+:Staff Software Engineer
-Head of Software Security for Windows Drivers on Snapdragon Aug 2022 - Present
+:Head of Software Security for Windows Drivers on Snapdragon :Aug 2022 - Present
-San Diego, California, United States
+:San Diego, California, United States

-CodeQL and PREFast static analysis, strict coding guidelines and reviews, ensuring blacklisted security patches are pulled into all branches and pushed to customers as required.
+:CodeQL and PREFast static analysis, strict coding guidelines and reviews, ensuring blacklisted security :patches are pulled into all branches and pushed to customers as required.
 (6 months)

 Lead and gate-keeper of extensive internal library that allows kernel-mode drivers to communicate with each other and share secure and extensible code.
 Intensely scrutinized all changes for binary